-Instead of being frustrated by it all, you can buy a Front of the Line Pass, which will give you access to every ride a lot faster.
+Instead of being frustrated by it all, you can buy an Express Pass, which will give you access to every ride a lot faster.

-As you'd expect, a Front of the Line pass costs more than the basic general admission, and they can sell out.
+As you'd expect, an Express Pass costs more than the basic general admission, and they can sell out.
 Expect the longest lines during the summer, spring break, three-day weekends and around the Thanksgiving and Christmas holidays.
-For those times, you'd might as well buy a Front of the Line Pass in advance.
+For those times, you might as well buy an Express Pass in advance.

 Discounts to Universal Studios

 With planning, there's no need to pay full price, ever.
 A few options, in order of how much you can save:

 Get a 3-day or longer Go Los Angeles Card.
 It offers a lot of attractions at a very reasonable price.

 Go at the Right Time: During less-busy times of the year, you may get an extra day free with a one-day ticket.
 At the end of the year, you may also get an annual pass for the price of a one-day ticket.

 Discount coupons are also available in area tourist publications and at many hotel front desks.